CodeWithDennis/filament-advanced-choice/README.md

 # Filament Advanced Choice

-Beautifully styled radio group components for FilamentPHP with descriptions and modern design.
+Beautifully styled radio and checkbox group components for FilamentPHP with descriptions and modern design.

 ## Installation